kuzu-denton/remix/README.md

 ### Setup

+- You will probably need Node 10 or 11 (haven't tested with older versionss)
 - Install Docker (if not already installed) [link](https://www.docker.com/products/docker-desktop)
 - Turn on Docker Daemon (eg. Docker for Mac)
 - From this directory, run `docker-compose up -d`